Learn about actual and potential costs

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Data Mining Software with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

 The data mining software market is composed of about 50 vendors of proprietary software.
 The market exhibits a high level of market share concentration, with the top four vendors controlling more than 50.0% of the market.
-The top four vendors include SAS, SPSS (IBM acquired the latter in 2009), Microsoft...
+The top four vendors include SAS, IBM (operating in the market as SPSS, which...
 Subscribe to learn more.

 Questions to ask potential suppliers